piercebriney/blackjack-cardcounting-cv/data-augmentation/README.md

 Prerequisites:
 Python3 installed

 Run `./setup.sh` to create a virtual environment and install the required packages.
-You will need to re-run this script if you update the DATASET_PATH environment variable.
+You will need to re-run this script if you update the DATASETS_ROOT environment variable.

 Before any of the generation scripts, modify the environment variables in .env